Quentin-Anthony/nanoMPI/README.md

 ## Things To Be Aware Of

 The MPI standard allows MPI_Recv to partially fill the posted recvbuf if an incoming message matches the source, tag, and comm.
-Our implementation so far:
+The implementation so far:

 - Requires each MPI_Send and MPI_Recv to match the buffer size, otherwise there may be a hang.
 - Ignores the tag